bhimrazy/litserve-examples/embeddings-api/README.md

 </a>
 </div>

-Welcome to the **Embeddings API**!
-This API utilizes OpenAI Embedding Spec from LitServe to serve embedding models with OpenAI Embedding API Compatibility.
-Here, [LitServe](https://github.com/Lightning-AI/litserve) plays a crucial role in serving these models which helps to plug and play with any model.
-In this tutorial, we will be using [FastEmbed](https://github.com/qdrant/fastembed) to generate embeddings.
+Welcome to the Embeddings API!
+This project demonstrates how to build and scale an embeddings API using the OpenAI Embedding Spec with LitServe.

+## Overview

+This API combines three powerful tools to deliver fast and flexible embedding services:

+- 🚀 **LitServe** - Powers the API infrastructure ([GitHub](https://github.com/Lightning-AI/litserve))
+- 🔌 **OpenAI Embedding Spec** - Ensures API compatibility
+- ⚡ **FastEmbed** - Generates high-quality embeddings ([GitHub](https://github.com/qdrant/fastembed))

 > FastEmbed is a lightweight, fast, Python library built for embedding generation.

+Get started quickly with any embedding model using our OpenAI-compatible API interface!

 ![image](https://github.com/user-attachments/assets/d078f4a3-3b7a-4932-b69d-1fdf8ceb0031)